varnish/hitch/README.md

     libev >= 4
     openssl (recent, >=1.0.0 recommended)

-Stud currently works on Linux, OpenBSD and MacOSX.
+Stud currently works on Linux, OpenBSD, FreeBSD, and MacOSX.
+It has been tested the most heavily on Linux/x86_64.

 While porting it to other POSIX platforms is likely trivial, it hasn't be done yet.
 Patches welcome!